Omnikron13/zelkata/docs/index.md

 [ GitHub issue tracker](https://github.com/omnikron13/Zelkata/issues/)
 for the project explaining your issues.

-!!! note
-    Further (less formal) areas to discus issues, ideas, problems, etc. will be made available in time
+NOTE: Further (less formal) areas to discus issues, ideas, problems, etc. will be made available in time

 ## 󰭶 Overview